School Review, Updated June 2026

 Second, admission is competitive.
 UF is one of the most selective public universities in the US (acceptance rate roughly 24 percent for first-time freshmen).
 UF Online admissions standards are generally aligned with on-campus standards: a competitive applicant has a high-school GPA above 4.0 (weighted) and SAT scores at 1300+.
 Transfer admission for community-college graduates is more accessible (the State of Florida 2+2 articulation guarantees admission for AA-holding Florida-CC graduates with a 2.0 GPA), but freshman admission is selective.

 Third, the master's-level pricing is dramatically higher than the undergraduate rate.
-UF Online's MBA at $194 per credit (Florida resident) or roughly $570 per credit (non-resident, but the in-state rate often extends via specific programme structures) is reasonable but not exceptional.
-The undergraduate-pricing miracle does not extend to most graduate programmes; for the cheapest online MBA see WGU and UoPeople in our MBA comparison.
+UF's Warrington online MBA runs roughly $48,000 in tuition (about $49,000 all-in) for the 32-credit one-year programme, at the same flat rate for Florida residents and non-residents alike.
+The undergraduate-pricing miracle does not extend to UF's graduate business programmes; for the cheapest online MBA see WGU and UoPeople in our MBA comparison.

 For students who clear the admissions bar and whose target major is in the UF Online catalogue, the value calculation is exceptional.
 For students who do not clear the bar or whose major is not offered, the alternatives we cover elsewhere on this site (WGU, UoPeople, ASU Online, SNHU, Penn State World Campus) cover most of the gap.